18F/g-dataservices/ISSUE_TEMPLATE/DATA_CHALLENGE.md

-[ Place the mame of your data challenge in the issue title.
+[ Place the name of your data challenge in the issue title.
 Delete this text when finished. ]

 ## Description

 [ Briefly describe your data challenge ]

 ## Datasets or tools needed